2011 Portuguese legislative election: EU bailout

-Facing an election of his own, Finnish Finance Minister Jyrki Katainen said that Portugal's deficit-reduction steps must be even stronger than what was proposed in parliament prior to the election call.
+Facing an election of his own, Finnish finance minister Jyrki Katainen said that Portugal's deficit-reduction steps should be even stronger than what was proposed in parliament prior to the election call.
 "The package must be really strict because otherwise it doesn't make any sense.
-The package must be harder and more comprehensive than the one the parliament voted against."
-The surge in popularity of the True Finns prior to the election could threaten a bailout for Portugal.
+The package must be harder and more comprehensive than the one the parliament voted against", he said.
+The surge in popularity of the True Finns prior to the election as also a threat Portugal's bailout.
 Finland's support for the bailout was important because it would need unanimous support to pass.

-Following a dramatic showing, stronger than opinion polls predicted, by the True Finns, and amid government formation talks, a bailout for Portugal was thrown into doubt.
-This was despite Katainen's pro-bailout National Coalition Party winning more seats than any other party (44 out of 200).

 Economic outlook

-On 5 April, Moody's cut Portugal's debt grade for the second in weeks citing its reason for doing so as "driven primarily by increased political, budgetary and economic uncertainty, which increase the risk that the government will be unable to achieve [its] ambitious deficit reduction targets."
-Its debt rating was decreased from A3 to Baa1, which was three grades above junk bond status.
+On 5 April, Moody's cut Portugal's debt grade for the second time in a week, citing it as "driven primarily by increased political, budgetary and economic uncertainty, which increased the risk that the government will be unable to achieve [its] ambitious deficit reduction targets."
+The debt rating was decreased from A3 to Baa1, which was three grades above junk bond status.